ChrisDuffley/stationPlaylist/readme.md

 * Added Cart Explorer to learn cart assignments (up to 96 carts can be assigned).
 * Error tones are no longer heard when toggle announcement is set to beeps and status messages other than on/off toggle are announced (example: playing carts).
+* Error tones are no longer heard when trying to obtain information such as remaining time while other Studio window other than track list (such as Options dialog) is focused.
+If the needed information is not found, NVDA will announce this fact.

 ## Changes for 2.1